cibero42/cibero42/README.md

-# Welcome to my profile!
-I'm Renato, a cybersec nerd curious about Linux, Networks, Privacy and APTs.
-Sometimes I develop tools to protect systems or data, and share them here.

-Currently, I'm also the Docker Working Group Leader @ Mautic, and also part of the security team.

-Feel free to check my projects and contribute!

-You can reach me on renato {at} cibero /.\ net
-If you want to talk about Mautic, reach out on renato.castro@mautic.org

-## Projects Maintainerd By Me
-- [Enigmafy](https://github.com/cibero42/enigmafy): encrypt archives and folders to privately send them over the internet.
-- [Mautic Docker Image](https://github.com/mautic/docker-mautic): Official Docker image for Mautic

 # Hey there!
 I'm Renato 👋

 I'm a cybersecurity nerd curious about Blue Team and Intelligence.
 I love building tools to protect systems and data, and I share them right here.